ICSE Class 10th English Language SOLVED Specimen Paper 2023

 He is the person India chose for the period of five years as their Prime Minister.
 Does he not work hard?
 Does he not dream high?
 Does he not have a far sighted vision to improve Indian economic growth globally?
 Take another example of the late Ms. Jayalalitha (former C.M. of Tamil Nadu) was not only loved but was respected as Amma‘ (mother) of Tamil Nadu‘s people.

 She was a leader who only got basic education till X standard.
 She was a leader who had not only made an unrepeatable history in India but also became a true model for millions of women to realize their power in public service.
-She was like the legendary bird, Phoenix; she bounced back from every challenge, worked on her dreams and vision to make them a reality‘‘.
+She was like the legendary bird, Phoenix; bounced back from every challenge, worked on her dreams and vision to make them a reality‘‘.
 She was an exemplary and extraordinary leader for the poor and middle-class people.

 She worked for the welfare programs and a legacy of the Dravidian Parties.
 Her charisma and connection to people enabled her to achieve this.
 According to me, democracy can survive without education.
 If a person is hard working, simple, honest, devoted to his service and who also dreams high and has a far-sighted vision of the future then also democracy will outshine without education.